TIBCOSoftware/iota/README.md

 Project Flogo is the [Open Source Framework](https://github.com/TIBCOSoftware/flogo) for IoT Edge Apps and Integration and is available under a BSD-style license.
 This project is supported by the Community and users can create GitHub Issues on the relevant Flogo repositories.

-TIBCO IOT App Engine (IOTA) is the commercially supported counterpart of Project Flogo wherein customers can create Service Requests (as defined in <<>>) using the [TIBCO Support website](https://support.tibco.com/).
+TIBCO IOT App Engine (IOTA) is the commercially supported counterpart of Project Flogo wherein customers can create Service Requests using the [TIBCO Support website](https://support.tibco.com/).
 IOTA is subject to the [End User License Agreement (EULA)](https://github.com/TIBCOSoftware/iota/blob/master/LICENSE) associated with TIBCO IOT App Engine (IOTA).

 ----------